 Stablecoins aim at breaking this barrier, providing a rock-solid solution for the adoption of cryptocurrencies as a basic medium of exchange.
 Stablecoin gets the best of both worlds – the decentralization, security, immutability, and transparency of blockchain and the trust and stability of fiat currencies.

-BitUSD was one of the first stablecoins which was introduced in the year 2014 on the BitShares platform.
+BitUSD was one of the first stablecoins which were introduced in the year 2014 on the BitShares platform.
 Separate pools of BitShares were kept as collateral for backing the stablecoin.
 Tether, the most popular stablecoin right now was also introduced in the year 2014.
-Tether is at present the seventh-largest cryptocurrency in terms of market capitalization and first in terms of stablecoin.
+Tether is at present the seventh-largest cryptocurrency in terms of market capitalization and first in terms of a stablecoin.

-- Fiat currency backed Stablecoins
+- Fiat currency-backed Stablecoins

 - Asset-backed Stablecoins